simonklee/redoc/readme.md

 This command will checkout and install redoc.

-    $ git clone git://github.com/simonz05/redoc.git && cd redoc && make install
+    $ go get github.com/simonz05/redoc

 ## Use redoc

 Without args redoc will display all Redis commands.

-Arguments:
+Arguments.

-* `command` display a given command. `redoc set` would display the command SET.
+    command     display a given command
-* `[@]group` display all commands in a group.
-The optional @ is so to resolve name conflicts. `redoc @set` would display all set commands, and not the SET command.
+    [@]group    display all commands in a group.
+                @ is so to resolve naming conflicts.
-* `-lc` list available Redis commands.
+    -lc         list available Redis commands
-* `-lg` list available Redis groups.
+    -lg         list available Redis groups

-Options will modify how the output is displayed:
+Options.

-* `-d` long description for each Redis command.
-* `-s` version of Redis since the commands was supported.
+    -d          long description for each Redis command -s          version of Redis since the commands was supported
-* `-c=false` don't display output in colors.
+    -c=false    don't display output in colors

+Examples.

+    $ redoc set

+        SET key value
+        summary: Set the string value of a key
+        group: string

+    $ redoc -d set

+        SET key value
+        summary: Set the string value of a key
+        group: string

+        @complexity

+        O(1)

+        Set 'key' to hold the string 'value'.
+If 'key' already holds a value, it is
+        overwritten, regardless of its type.

+        @return

+        @status-reply: always 'OK' since 'SET' can't fail.

+        @examples

+        @cli
+        SET mykey "Hello"
+        GET mykey

 ## Update redoc

-First make sure the [redis-doc](https://github.com/antirez/redis-doc/) is present in the folder:

-`git submodule update --init && git submodule foreach git pull`

-Next we can generate a new commands.go file by running
+We generate a new commands.go file by running using the update `update/update.go`.
+Simply run.

-`make update`

-Compile redoc with `make install` and you are up to date.
+    $ ./update.sh

+This will build and install an updated version of redoc using the latest version of redis-doc.